 Everyone is welcome to worship with us at Christ Church-St. Jude’s in Ivy and at St. George’s in Utopia.

-If you would like an orientation to the service before Sunday, you may contact Reverend Connie and she will be pleased to meet with you during the week.
+If you would like an orientation to the service before Sunday, you may contact our Reverend Bill (our priest) who will be pleased to meet with you during the week.

 For common questions, please see below: